 Wendles and Peter, my aunt and uncle, who you've met before in other posts, spent a weeks holiday in Albufeira, Portugal, so Joergi Bear (my hubby) and I decided to join them / bother them for a day seeing as we were only 300km away.
 What can I say, we can and we will hunt you down no matter where you are!

-Albufeira is a huge tourist town in the Algarve, on the Mediterranean Sea.
+Albufeira is a huge tourist town in the Algarve, on the Atlantic coast.
 It has a lovely “old town” and long sandy beaches with lots to do in the summer time.
 For us, winter would be the only time to go there as in summer the population rises from 30 000 to 400 000 people!!!
 About 370 000 too many for me, but the delightful 20-something year old Irish couple we had drinks with were exactly of the opposite opinion.

 We walked the beach in SLEEVELESS t-shirts and wandered around the town / city buying silly souvenirs.
 I think I did best, 'cos I bought a coke can that had been cut into shreds and then folded into an ashtray.
 Or is it a tea-light holder?
 Or is it a piece of trash (quote from husband).